PETA’s Regulatory Testing Department

 Until the late 1990s, most animal protection groups avoided targeting this area of animal testing because few had the scientific expertise to deal with the enormous range of federally regulated substances.

-This changed when Jessica Sandler—now the director of PETA’s Regulatory Testing Department —joined PETA’s staff in 1998.
+This changed when Jessica Sandler—now the vice president of PETA’s Regulatory Testing Department—joined PETA’s staff in 1998.